hardikpant03/Basic_chat_application_using_websocket/README.md

 The Web Text Editor is open source.

 ## Contact
-If you have any questions or suggestions, please don't hesitate to contact me, Aakash Sharma, at aakashsharma9855@gmail.com.
+If you have any questions or suggestions, please don't hesitate to contact me, Hardik Pant, at hardikpant8@gmail.com.

 Enjoy editing and formatting text with the Web Text Editor!